-Frostbite is an injury caused by freezing of the skin and underlying tissues.
-First your skin becomes very cold and red, then numb, hard and pale.
-Frostbite is most common on the fingers, toes, nose, ears, cheeks and chin.
-Exposed skin in cold, windy weather is most vulnerable to frostbite.
-But frostbite can occur on skin though that is covered by gloves or other clothing.
+Frostbite is an injury caused by the freezing of skin and underlying tissues, causing the skin to become cold, red, numb, hard, and pale.
+It most commonly affects exposed skin on the fingers, toes, nose, ears, cheeks, and chin, but can also occur on skin that is covered by gloves or clothing.

-Frosting, the first stage of frostbite, doesn't cause permanent skin damage.
-You can treat very mild frostbite with first-aid measures, including re-warming your skin.
-All other frostbite requires medical attention because it can damage skin, tissues, muscle and bones.
-Possible complications of severe frostbite include infection and nerve damage.
+The first stage of frostbite, known as frostnip, usually does not cause permanent skin damage and can be treated with first-aid measures, such as re-warming the skin.
+However, all other stages of frostbite require medical attention as they can cause damage to skin, tissues, muscles, and bones.
+Complications of severe frostbite can include infection and nerve damage.

 Signs and symptoms of frostbite include:

 ****At first, cold skin and a tingling or burning sensation

 ****Changes in skin color, such as red, white, bluish-white, or grayish-yellow